 As I mentioned earlier, I used to work somewhere where I’d be in regular contact with people from the Western Isles and I would listen to their amazing stories.
 I had this really romantic view of the place, I often felt like it was really far away and shrouded in mystery – I probably viewed it as a bit of a fairytale.
 In reality, it’s not that difficult to get to.

-Coming from Glasgow, yes it’s a bit of a drive to get to the ferry port but as we are used to driving long distance to Wales, the journey felt like a breath of fresh air as it was completely new scenery to us and we could watch the landscape change before our eyes.
+Coming from Glasgow, yes it’s a bit of a drive to get to the ferry port but as we are used to driving long distances to Wales, the journey felt like a breath of fresh air as it was completely new scenery to us and we could watch the landscape change before our eyes.
 The ferry journey didn’t feel like ages and it’s a nice break from the driving.

 However, you can also get a plane to Stornoway which isn’t a long journey at all.
 Whatever the journey to Harris and Lewis, it is so worth it for this destination!

-All the little roadside shops
+All the little roadside shops and honesty boxes

 I loved driving down little roads and seeing signs saying that you could buy fresh eggs or handmade products and leaving your money in a honesty box.
 There are so many of these dotted around.
 I actually brought back eggs from Great Bernera on Isle of Lewis as a holiday gift for my parents!